 Feds exempt autonomous delivery pod R2 by Nuro

 Founded by former Google engineers, the US start-up Nuro is to make goods delivery autonomous and electric.
 They now launched the next-gen pod, R2, and say they can start testing in Houston within weeks.
-Regulators have approved a driverless exemption for this.
+Regulators have approved a driverless exemption for this purpose.
 Weiterlesen

 Electrify America to build more chargers at Walmart